Bedfordshire Women's Senior Cup

 The Bedfordshire County FA Women's Senior Cup is the county cup for Women's football in Bedfordshire.
 According to the current rules of the competition, it is open to all clubs whose affiliation is with the Bedfordshire County FA (BCFA).
-The current holders are Real Bedford Ladies F.C. who won the competition when it was last contested in the 2024-2025 season in a 5-0 victory over Luton Town L.F.C. in the final at Kenilworth Road.
+The current holders are Real Bedford Ladies F.C. who won the competition when it was last contested in the 2025-2026 season in a 7-0 victory over their own reserve team in the final at McMullen Park.